Is this the dawn of the quantum computer age? Jon Thompson investigates the progress we’ve been making with quantum computers.

-Let's begin with the uncrackable "quantum internet".
-Sending messages using the properties of the subatomic world has been possible for years; it's considered the "gold standard" of secure communications.
-Chinese scientists recently set a new distance record for sending information using quantum techniques when they transmitted data 1,200Km to a special satellite.
-What's more, China is implementing a quantum networking infrastructure.
+Let’s begin with the uncrackable “quantum internet”.
+Sending messages using the properties of the subatomic world has been possible for years; the security world considers it the “gold standard” of secure communications.
+Chinese scientists recently set a new distance record for sending information using quantum techniques.
+They transmitted data 1,200Km to a special satellite.
+What’s more, China is implementing a quantum networking infrastructure.

-QuantumCTek recently announced it is to deploy a network for government and military employees in the Chinese city of Jinan, secured using quantum key distribution.
-Users will send messages encrypted by traditional means, with a second "quantum" channel distributing the associated decryption keys.
-Reading the keys destroys the delicate state of the photons that carry them, so it can only be done once by the recipient, otherwise the message cannot be decrypted and the presence of an eavesdropper is instantly apparent.
+QuantumCTek recently announced it is to deploy a network for government and military employees in the Chinese city of Jinan.
+This will be secured using quantum key distribution.
+Users will send messages encrypted by traditional means, with a second “quantum” channel distributing the associated decryption keys.
+Reading the keys destroys the delicate state of the photons that carry them.
+As such, it can only be done once by the recipient.
+Otherwise the message cannot be decrypted and the presence of an eavesdropper is instantly apparent.

 The geopolitical implications of networks no foreign power can secretly tap are potentially immense.
 What’s scarier is quantum computers cracking current encryption in seconds.
 What’s the truth here?